 Ulcerative colitis, especially if symptoms are severe or extensive, increases the risk of developing colon cancer.

-According to the NIDDK, colon cancer risk is highest when ulcerative colitis affects the entire colon for longer than 8 years.
+According to the NIDDK, colon cancer risk is highest when ulcerative colitis affects the entire colon for

 This complication occurs in a few cases of severe ulcerative colitis.

 In toxic megacolon, gas becomes trapped, causing the colon to swell.
 When this occurs, there is a risk of colon rupture, septicemia, and shock.

 - inflammation of the skin, joints, and eyes

 Attending regular medical appointments, closely following a doctor’s advice, and being aware of symptoms can help prevent these complications.

 The outlook for ulcerative colitis varies widely.
 While it is a lifelong condition, the overall mortality rate for people with ulcerative colitis is the same as for people without it, according to